Spain races to clear snow before cold snap freezes roads

-The storm, through Friday and Saturday, left the capital and large parts of the country under dozens of centimetres (inches) of snow, rarely experienced in Spain, blocking many major roads.
+The storm, through Friday and Saturday, left the capital and large parts of the country under dozens of centimetres of snow, an amount rarely experienced in Spain, blocking many major roads.

 The authorities in the capital have closed the city's schools, colleges and universities at least until Wednesday.

-As well as the Madrid region, the exceptional conditions hit the regions of Aragon, Valencia, Castilla La Mancha and Catalonia hard on Saturday.
+As well as the Madrid region, the exceptional conditions hit another four regions -- Aragon, Valencia, Castilla La Mancha and Catalonia -- hard Saturday.

 © 2021 AFP